pqvst/checkout/README.md

-element | string | Selector to the element where the form will be mounted (default `'#checkout'`) stripePublicKey | string | Your account Stripe public key **(required)** clientSecret | string | Client secret generated using the server-side API helper `checkout.getClientSecret()` **(required)** themeColor | string | Custom color for buttons and links headerText | string | Custom header text shown above title titleText | string | Custom title text shown (default: `'Payment Information'`)
+element | string | Selector to the element where the form will be mounted (default `'#checkout'`) stripePublicKey | string | Your account Stripe public key **(required)** clientSecret | string | Client secret generated using the server-side API helper `checkout.getClientSecret()` **(required)** formAction | string | Override form action (POST endpoint) userData | string | Custom user data that will be POSTed back to the server themeColor | string | Custom color for buttons and links headerText | string | Custom header text shown above title titleText | string | Custom title text shown (default: `'Payment Information'`)